justeat/JustEat.RecruitmentTest/Test.Automation.Engineer.md

 }
 ```

-2. Verify the following functional requirements regarding restaurants data in response:
+2. Verify the following functional requirements making 1 call to the [restaurants endpoint](https://github.com/justeat/JustEat.RecruitmentTest/blob/master/Test.Automation.Engineer.md#prerequisites):

-- `A restaurant with more than 1 rating should have a star rating greater than 0`
+- `Check all the restaurants with more than 1 rating should have a star rating greater than 0`
-- `A restaurant with no ratings should have a star rating of 0`
+- `Check all the restaurants with no ratings should have a star rating of 0`
-- `A restaurant should have a valid URL (returns 200)`
+- `Check 1 restaurant should have a valid URL by checking for a returned HTTP status code of 200 OK`

 3. Design 3 more requirements which you think are missing most and implement verification tests.

-#### Platform Choice

-Feel free to use any programming language, libraries and frameworks you are experienced with.
+**NOTE:** If you call the restaurants endpoint repeatedly within a short period of time you will encounter DDoS protection and your IP address will be blocked.
+Please manage your API calls responsibly.

 #### Task requirements

-- IMPORTANT: Please refrain from stress testing or accidentally performing a DDoS attack as you are likely to get blocked by our security rules
 - A RESTful API test automation library/framework is implemented using any programming language from scratch
 - Clear test setup and execution instructions are provided in the README.md file
 - All code changes are documented and structured as well-described Git commits